-Elementary and Middle/Junior High School Grade Levels
+Elementary School Grade Levels

-If a middle or elementary school student is enrolled in course at the time of removal to a disciplinary alternative education program (DAEP), he or she will have an opportunity to complete the course before the beginning of the next school year.
+If an elementary school student is enrolled in course at the time of removal to a disciplinary alternative education program (DAEP), he or she will have an opportunity to complete the course before the beginning of the next school year.
 The district may provide the opportunity to complete the course through an alternative method, including a correspondence course, another distance learning option, or summer school.
 The district will not charge the student for any method of completion provided by the district.
 [See policy FOCA(LEGAL) for more information.]